sugarbuzzdesigns/assembly/plugins/relative-url/readme.txt

 == Description ==

 Relative URL applies `wp_make_link_relative` function to links (posts, categories, pages and etc.) to convert them to relative URLs.
 Useful for developers when debugging local WordPress instance on a mobile device (iPad. iPhone, etc.).

+**Notice**: This plugin is SHOULD be used for local development only.
+I haven't tested on a production environment, it **may** work with some issues, like unwanted URLs in RSS feed or sharing URLs are replaced with relative URLs, etc.

 More information please visit my [site](http://sparanoid.com/work/relative-url/).